 I consider myself to be a relatively emotionally mature woman.
 Open minded, considerate, hopefully intelligent….and yet I seem to have been rather naive on the old feminism front.
 I have taken for granted the relative equality and opportunity I was born into.
 I have never felt particularly discriminated against, objectified (save for the odd cat-whistle once upon a time), or socially excluded.
 Of course I have been aware of such plights…aware and sympathetic.
 Sometimes even moved or outraged, but not personally targeted.

-That is until I came out as in a poly relationship.
+That is until I came admitted to having had a non-monogamous relationship.
 I now brace myself for the repeated comments of ‘oh that’s weird’, ‘I could never do that’ (because obviously I am expecting you to conduct your life according to my preferences), and ‘doesn’t your boyfriend get jealous?’
 That is, unfortunately, par for the course.
 But it has astounded me that a few people have been completely ok with my male partner having more than one partner, but not me because I’m female.
 And apparently that makes me a slut.

 Wow.
 Really?
 Although I’m aware not everyone is poly savvy; society is becoming more socially aware.
 Gay marriage is now legal, women have equal rights; we can even vote dagnabbit.
 But apparently conducting my behaviour in the same way as my boyfriend opens the door to the 1950s.